SIMEXP/psom/how_to_use_psom.md

 pipeline.sum.files_out     = [gb_psom_path_demo 'sum.mat'];
 ```

 Each field of the pipeline is describing one job.
-For example :
+The only variables available to execute the `command` are `files_in`, `files_out` and `opt`.
+These variables are assigned by default empty values.
 ```matlab
 >> pipeline.sample
 ans =